pasqal-io/qadence/docs/qml/qaoa.md

 The QAOA quantum circuit consists of a number of layers, each layer containing a cost and a mixing operator.
-Below, the QAOA quantum circuit with the cost and mixing operators is defined using `qadence` operations.
+Below, the QAOA quantum circuit is defined using `qadence` operations.
 First, a layer of Hadamard gates is applied to all qubits to prepare the initial state $|+\rangle ^{\otimes n}$.
 The cost operator of each layer can be built "manually", implementing the $e^{iZZ\gamma}$ terms with CNOTs and a $\rm{RZ}(2\gamma)$ rotation, or it can also be automatically decomposed